MQuAKE: Assessing Knowledge Editing in Language Models via Multi-Hop Questions: :

 \paragraph{Dataset format} As shown in Table~\ref{tab:task_example}, each instance in the {\ds} dataset is denoted by a tuple $d=\left<\mathcal{E}, \mathcal{Q}, a, a^*, \mathcal{C}, \mathcal{C}^*\right>$, where $\mathcal{E}$ is a set of edits that we want to inject into the language model, $\mathcal{Q}$ represents multi-hop questions we use to evaluate editing methods (we provide three multi-hop questions), $a$ and $a^*$ denote the correct answer before and after edits, and $\mathcal{C}$ and $\mathcal{C}^*$ correspondingly represent the factual triples associated with this question before and after editing.
 A desirable knowledge editing method will inject all the edits in $\mathcal{E}$ into the model, and enable the model to internally use the edits and answer the questions.

 \paragraph{Data statistics} Table~\ref{tab:data_stats} summarizes the statistics of the {\dscf} and {\dst} datasets.
 The {\dscf} dataset consists of more than 9K $N$-hop questions ($N\in\{2, 3, 4\}$), each of which associates with one or more edits.
+We subsampled 3K questions from the full dataset for a more efficient evaluation and to ensure there is no knowledge conflict across different instances in this subset (Appendix~\ref{app:cf_subset}).
+Throughout the paper, we conduct our experiments on this subset.\footnote{We have fixed this subset in 2024/9 to resolve an issue of knowledge conflict, and we recommend future readers follow this setting as well.}

 We regard it as a diagnostic dataset to study the ability of edited models leveraging newly injected knowledge through editing methods.
-The {\dst} dataset includes 1.8K examples, each of them associates with one real-world fact change.
+The {\dst} dataset includes 1.8K instances, each of them associates with one real-world fact change.

-\paragraph{Number of edited facts} We also consider two evaluation scenarios: a) In the first scenario, we perform knowledge editing on only one instance $d$, which is associated with up to four editing facts. b) We consider a group of $k$ instances ($k \in \{1, 100, 1000, 3000\}$) at the same time and inject all the editing facts of these instances into the model at once.
-This harder setting is particularly interesting for editing methods such as MEMIT, which can handle large numbers of edits at once effectively~\cite{meng2022mass}.
+\paragraph{Number of edited facts} We consider two evaluation scenarios: a) First, we perform knowledge editing on only one instance $d$, which is associated with up to four edited facts. b) Then, we split the dataset into groups of $k$ instances ($k \in \{1, 100, 1000, 3000\}$ on {\dscf} and $k \in \{1, 100, 500, 1868\}$ on {\dst}), and consider all instances in a group at the same time and inject all the edited facts of these instances into the model at once.
+This harder setting is particularly interesting for editing methods such as MEMIT, which can handle large numbers of edits effectively~\cite{meng2022mass}.